 Many people believe in the benefits of positive thinking, but are frustrated by the persistence of negative thoughts.
 If you are one of them, you may know how easy it is to blame yourself or feel ashamed for not being able to get rid of negative thoughts.
 John F. Demartini offers you a fresh perspective.
 He says both positive and negative thinking are important, and explains the nature and origins of both.
-Demartini sees the world as both a matrix of love, in which you are always participating, and as a balance of opposites.
-You have and need both: that which you think of as positive, and that which you think of as negative.
+Demartini sees the world as both a matrix of love, in which you are always participating, and a balance of opposites.
+You have and need both that which you think of as positive, and that which you think of as negative.
 Each type of thought and experience has a purpose, and each leads us to discover the balance of our entirety.
 DeMartini says, “We are really a blended complementation of opposites.
 When we see one or the other we label ourselves happy or sad.
 When we see both of them we label ourselves grateful and loving.” (hosted by Michael Toms)

 His books include: